 Cognitive-Behavioral Therapy (CBT) stresses the role of thinking about how we feel and what we do.
 It is based on the belief that thoughts, rather than people or events, cause our negative beliefs.
 We identify, test the reality of, and correct the dysfunctional beliefs underlying your thinking.
 Then we work together to modify the thoughts and behaviors that flow from them.
 CBT has been clinically proven to help clients in a relatively short amount of time with a wide range of disorders.

-EMDR (Eye Movement Desensitization & Reprocessing) (not covered by insurance): During an EMDR session, a client attends to emotionally disturbing material in brief sequential doses while simultaneously focusing on external stimulus.
+EMDR (Eye Movement Desensitization & Reprocessing): During an EMDR session, a client attends to emotionally disturbing material in brief sequential doses while simultaneously focusing on external stimulus.
 It uses a three-pronged protocol: (1) past events are processed, (2) current circumstances that elicit distress are targeted and desensitized, (3) imaginal templates of future events are incorporated.
 EMDR does not require a lot of discussion.
 Instead, in a relatively short amount of sessions, it focuses on changing the negative beliefs that developed during that event or time.

 Sensorimotor Psychotherapy (SP) builds on traditional psychotherapeutic understanding but includes the body as central in the therapeutic field of awareness.
 Since the re-living of events occurs in the form of physical sensations, learning how to manage and uncouple physical sensations from trauma-based emotions is one of the more effective treatments of PTSD.
 SP incorporates techniques that work directly with the physical elements because research shows that trauma profoundly affects the body.
 SP presents simple body-oriented interventions for tracking, naming and safely exploring trauma-related activation, creating new competencies and restoring a somatic sense of self.